mobijoker/Cyber/_posts/en/my-work/2013-09-13-anarcho-notepad.md

 ### Support

 Did you enjoy this theme?
 Please donate to support ongoing development:
-[anarcho_donate_buttons]
+{% include button-paypal.html %}

-If you have any questions or suggestions for improving and adding new features, feel free to contact me at support at: [anarcho_l_button url="http://wordpress.org/support/theme/anarcho-notepad"]
+If you have any questions or suggestions for improving and adding new features, feel free to contact me at support at:
+{% assign url = "http://wordpress.org/support/theme/anarcho-notepad" %}{% include button-link.html %}

-If you liked the theme "Anarcho Notepad, then I'll be glad if you would appreciate "Anarcho Notepad" or leave feedback on the site WordPress.org: [anarcho_l_button url="http://wordpress.org/support/view/theme-reviews/anarcho-notepad"]
+If you liked the theme "Anarcho Notepad, then I'll be glad if you would appreciate "Anarcho Notepad" or leave feedback on the site WordPress.org:
+{% assign url = "http://wordpress.org/support/view/theme-reviews/anarcho-notepad" %}{% include button-link.html %}

 If you notice any problems by using this theme, please notify me and I will investigate and fix the issues.
 Ideally your request should contain: URL of the website (if your website is public), PHP version, WordPress version and all the steps in order to replicate the issue (if you are able to reproduce it somehow).